awsdocs/amazon-redshift-developer-guide/doc_source/c_PLpgSQL-structure.md

   Sets FOUND to true if the FOR statement iterates one or more times, and otherwise false\.
 This applies to all three variants of the FOR statement: integer FOR loops, record\-set FOR loops, and dynamic record\-set FOR loops\.

   FOUND is set when the FOR loop exits\.
-Inside the execution of the loop, FOUND isn't modified by the FOR statement\.
-However, it can be changed by the execution of other statements within the loop body\.
+Inside the runtime of the loop, FOUND isn't modified by the FOR statement\.
+However, it can be changed by running other statements within the loop body\.

 The following shows an example\.